Requirements

 Nineteen candidates were accepted onto the scheme under the APM’s Route 3, for those who did not have a professional qualification but met the experience eligibility criteria.

-Two application preparation workshops were held in Oct 19, led by Provek’s ChPP Senior Consultant Neil Mooney, each with approx. 10 candidates, who selected up to 4 complex projects, programmes or a portfolio, for which they documented their responsibilities and 2 competences, each against the professional practice assessment criteria.
+Two application preparation workshops were held, led by Provek’s ChPP Senior Consultant, each with approx. 10 candidates, who selected up to 4 complex projects, programmes or a portfolio, for which they documented their responsibilities and 2 competences, each against the professional practice assessment criteria.

-Over the following weeks, Neil provided each applicant with feedback and supporting materials.
+Over the following weeks, our consultant provided each applicant with feedback and supporting materials.
 Christine Murphy and Mark Smith from BBC, with the support of the APM, also provided continuing professional development opportunities, to help candidates reach the minimum 35 hours CPD requirement.

-The first 15 candidates submitted their applications and in early 2020, ten of these were approved for the following interview stage.
-Neil then held an interview preparation workshop, giving the candidates the opportunity to practice answering questions on technical knowledge, professional practice, and ethics, for their 2-hour interview.
+The first 15 candidates submitted their applications and ten of these were approved for the following interview stage.
+Provek’s consultant then held an interview preparation workshop, giving the candidates the opportunity to practice answering questions on technical knowledge, professional practice, and ethics, for their 2-hour interview.

-The interviews started in February with two APM assessors meeting with the candidates in London, but after lockdown restrictions were introduced, as a result of the coronavirus epidemic, these continued online.
+The candidates attended their interviews with two APM assessors meeting in London, but after lockdown restrictions were introduced as a result of covid, these continued online.

-The first successful candidates were notified at the end of March and a second batch in May 2020.
+The first successful candidates were notified and a second batch followed the same programme.
 These candidates represent all areas of the BBC, from Design and Engineering, TV and Radio Content, News, Finance and Operations.

 Benefits